 A robbery.
 An ordinary stick-up at the little grocery store down the street.
 Totally unconnected to his birthday—which would have made some sense, offered a little light of redemption—I had nothing to give you, so I stole this candy bar for your birthday.

-Forty-seven dollars from the till only got him so far ahead of the law.
+$47 from the till only got him so far ahead of the law.
 The sentence was eighteen months, and when it was served, Taylor never saw his father again.
-He thought later that this was the one thing they had solidly in common, he and Sharon.
+He thought later this was the one thing they had solidly in common, he and Sharon.
 Run away fathers.

 Sharon put the plate on the table in front of him.

 "You go to too much trouble," he said, and ate.
 The eggs were particularly good.
 She mixed them with water—not milk—and just the smallest pat of butter, the low heat of the cast iron pan bringing it all together with her constant stirring, her thin arm reaching from the rolled-up sleeves of an old office shirt of his, frayed at the collar, no longer fit to wear to work but fine—excellent—for her to sleep in.

 "Nothing's too much trouble for you," she said.
 Then the smile.
 The diamond sparkle smile.
 Yet her eyes didn't meet his.
 They were looking aside, out the window, where Captain Moroni was now throwing bottles into the street.